 Units have a faceplate with two coax cable hook-ups.
-It is located in the TV credenza on all models except the slide-out model with the overhead TV, which is located in the cabinet to the roadside of the TV.
+It is located in the TV credenza on all models.
 The faceplate has a small coax cable jumper running between the hook-ups to complete the cable TV circuit when in use.
 To install a satellite system use the following procedure:

-- 1. Remove the jumper wire from the coax faceplate. - Hook a portable dish into the Cable TV receptacle in the roadside rear underbelly compartment.
+- 2. Hook a portable dish into the Cable TV receptacle in the roadside rear underbelly compartment.
 This feeds the dish signal to the input side of the faceplate. - 3.
 Install the satellite receiver input and output into the dual coax faceplate.